remram44/ceph-k8s-backup/README.md

-This is a application used to make regular backups of Ceph data in a Kubernetes cluster.
+This is an application used to make regular backups of Ceph data in a Kubernetes cluster.

 It runs a container that periodically enumerates PersistentVolumeClaims on the cluster and backs them up using Restic.